petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/using-file-storage.md

 1. Push up your branch to your repository.

-1. Deploy the new build from Liferay Cloud Console.
+1. Deploy the new build from the Liferay Cloud Console.
 See [Deploying Changes via the Liferay Cloud Console](https://learn.liferay.com/liferay-cloud/latest/en/build-and-deploy/deploying-changes-via-the-liferay-cloud-console.html) to learn more.

 ### Portal Properties in On-Premises